eshrh/osu-cplayer/README.md

 ## Usage
 1. Download `playmusic.py`
+2. Edit the following variables:
-2. Edit `ABSPATH_TO_SONGS` to the absolute path of your osu! songs folder.
-The default path implies that the script is inside a folder in the Songs directory.
+	1. `ABSPATH_TO_SONGS` to the absolute path of your osu Songs folder
+	2. `ABSPATH_TO_COLLECTIONS` to the absolute path of your osu collections.db file
+	3. `ABSPATH_TO_OSU` to the absolute path of your osu osu!.db file
-3. Run with `python3 playmusic.py`
+3. Run with `python3 playmusic.py` and maybe set an alias for it as well.

 ## Controls
 + Previous/Next Song: `left`/`right`